ryandpmwong/hackathon2023/README.md

 You have stumbled upon a project made by a group of first-years in UQ, and they are terrible at debugging and cooperating.

-Imagean deciding on making a discord bot in python with only 6 months of experience in python.
+Imagine deciding on making a discord bot in python with only 6 months of experience in python.

-Appearently, there are something called async function, which are like regular funcitons but are more of a jerk.
+Appearently, there are something called 'async function', which are like regular functions but more of a jerk.

-The first day is purely searching up tutorial all over internet.
+The first day was spent purely searching up tutorials all over internet.

 "I had only slept for 6 hours in these two days" - by Amy